tonethar/IGME-330-Spring-2023/hw/hw-4.md

 <hr>

-- Initial page load - favorites are loaded in from `.localStorage` and shown on the right in the "Favorites Panel"
+- Initial page load - favorites are loaded in from `.localStorage` and shown on the right in the "Favorites" Panel

 ![screenshot](_images/HW-4V.png)

 <hr>

-- After a park (Hamlin Beach) is selected, the info is displayed
+- After a park (Hamlin Beach) is selected, its info is displayed in the "Favorites" Panel
 - Note the *state* of the buttons - because Hamlin Beach is NOT a favorite, the "Add Favorite" button is *enabled* & the "Delete" button is *disabled*

 ![screenshot](_images/HW-4W.png)

 <hr>

-- After a park (Stoney Brook) is selected, the info is displayed
+- After a park (Stoney Brook) is selected, its info is displayed
 - Note the *state* of the buttons - because Stoney Brook IS a favorite, the "Add Favorite" button is *disabled* & the "Delete" button is *enabled*